krishnakadiyala/NPAcourse/labs/Section_04_Using_3rd_Party_Modules/Ansible_Lab_23_Restore_Configs.md

 ## Lab 24 - Backup and Restore Network Configurations Part 2

-This lab will "restore" the configuration files you previously backed up.
+This lab will "restore" the configuration files you previously backed up using another 3rd party Ansible module called `napalm_install_config` that is based off of the popular NAPALM project.

-For these two labs, we're using two main modules to do this:  one that is used to backup the configurations (ntc_show_command) and another that is used to deploy the configurations (NAPALM).

 ### Task 1 - Restore Configuration